mudasobwa/mudasobwa.github.io/_posts/2016-09-09-riak-hooks-for-quick-views.md

 Riak is written in Erlang, that’s why.
 Also, Riak supports [hooks, written in Erlang](http://docs.basho.com/riak/kv/2.1.4/developing/usage/commit-hooks/).

 I love hooks.
-When it comes to a voodoo magic, I am a big fun [domino effect](https://en.wikipedia.org/wiki/Domino_effect).
+When it comes to a voodoo magic, I am a big fun of [domino effect](https://en.wikipedia.org/wiki/Domino_effect).
 One simply inserts a value into the database, and complicated business logic processes do their job transparently.
 All these schema transformations, history, logging, versioning, emailing, coffeemaking, tequiladrinking...
-Sorry, I am distracted.
+Sorry, was distracted.

 So, in one of our projects we have a stream of changing data; think of a temperature value in hundred of different cities.
 Updates come every second,